IsaacSante/handstrument/README.md

 - Velocity pass a certain threshold triggers music.
 - New notes for each hand!
 - Build UI to let people know if theyre hands are triggering.
+- Let people use notes for each hand.
+- Upload to netlify.

 ## For future